Rahulbarve132/to-do/README.md

 yarn build
 ```

-### Preview Production Build
+### 5. Preview the Production Build
-To preview the built files locally:
+To preview the built project:
 ```sh
 npm run preview
 ```